tanphanlct-3D/ngSkinTools-2.4---Custom-Hotkey-Patch---Anti-Reset-hotkey-New-Features/README.md

 # ngSkinTools-2.4---Custom-Hotkey-Patch---Anti-Reset-hotkey-New-Features
-ngSkinTools 2.4 Custom Hotkey Patch: Fully compatible with Maya Hotkey Editor for easy customization.
+ngSkinTools 2.4: Fully compatible with Maya Hotkey Editor for easy customization.
 A productivity boost for 3D Rigging Artists by Van Tan Phan.

 ------------------------------------------------------------------------
-.

 🇺🇸 ENGLISH:
 This script is a modified hotkeys_setup.py for ngSkinTools 2.4.
 It stops the plugin from resetting your hotkeys and adds professional features.